-What is a case interview?
-During a case interview, the interviewee is given a business scenario and asked to manage the situation.
+During a case interview, the interviewee is given a hypothetical business situation and asked what they would do to manage the situation.
 The business scenario is usually one that the interviewee would likely encounter while working for the company.

 When Employers Use Case Interviews

 As such, a case interview is back and forth dialogue.
-The interviewee is expected to interact with the interviewer, asking him clarifying questions in a logical, sequential order to solve the given problem.
+The interviewee is expected to interact with the interviewer and ask clarifying questions in a logical, sequential order to solve the given problem.

 Tips for Answering Case Interview Questions